mentatbear/community_corps/leadership.md

 But will you do what's right,
 what's best,
-when you have a chance?
+even for a while?

+The time is now,
+this is the moment,
+you must now begin

 To lead,
 to choose
-to do whatever's right.
+to do what's right,
+find a better path.

 You will not flee,
 but rather choose,
 starting here and now.

 You lead by choosing, it the difference between a Sheep Dog and a Wolf.
-Both are dangerous.
-Both are dogs, and are the same except for how they treat the flock.
+Both are dangerous, both are dogs with the same animal instincts.
+The difference is how they view and treat the flock.
 Friend or food?
 Am I here for the benefit of the flock, or do I see them as a benefit to me?

 Politicians should beware if they are Wolves.
 Wolves only want to feed on the flock.
 There are true leaders, but they are leaders first, and then a political leader without becoming a Politician.
 These are rare, or at least have been.